rishiigupta04/heart_health_prediction/README.md

 # 🫀 Heart Disease Risk Predictor

-A professional-grade machine learning web app built using **Streamlit** that predicts the risk of heart disease based on a user's health metrics.
+A machine learning web app built using **Streamlit** that predicts the risk of heart disease based on a user's health metrics.
 This project combines data preprocessing, model training, and deployment in one end-to-end solution — designed for usability and clarity.

 ---